 It is your job and responsibility as a volunteer in Costa Rica to make sure you work with only reputable projects that make a positive impact.

-Costa Rica is a vulnerable country on many fronts, especially when it comes to nature and wildlife.
+Like much of Central America, Costa Rica is a vulnerable country on many fronts, especially when it comes to nature and wildlife.
 In the effort to help, volunteers run the risk of inadvertently causing harm to animals, plants, and people in Costa Rica.
 To make sure your volunteer experience makes a difference, a little research is required beforehand.

 - In addition, be aware that volunteer workers can often take away job opportunities from locals.
 For this reason, construction projects and childcare opportunities should be strictly vetted, if not avoided altogether.